kiegroup/github-action-build-chain/README.md

 - **-spc**: a list of projects to skip checkout.
 Something like `-spc 'kiegroup/appformer=./' 'kiegroup/drools=/folderX' `
 - **skipParallelCheckout**: Checkout the project sequencially.
 - **-sp**: The project to start the build from.
 Something like `-sp=kiegroup/appformer`.
+- **--skipExecution**: A flag to skip execution and artifacts archiving, no matter what's defined in "definition file" or in `--command` argument.
+E.g. `--skipExecution`
+- **--skipCheckout**: A flag to skip project checkout.
+No `git clone/checkout` command will be executed, checout information will be printed anyway.
+E.g. `--skipCheckout`

 Examples: